Doster/Ising/README.md

 Ising
 =====

-Fortran code for ising model using both Wolff algorithm and Metropolis algorithm.
+Fortran code for Ising model using both Wolff algorithm and Metropolis algorithm.